 Draper Museum Raptor Experience

-This lovely short-eared owl is one of the latest raptors to join our flock, having arrived at the Buffalo Bill Center of the West in March 2016.
+This lovely short-eared owl is one of the raptors in our flock.
+She arrived at the Buffalo Bill Center of the West in March 2016.

 One of our smaller birds, Amelia—like short-eared owls in general—weighs about 400 – 410 grams.
 That’s about 14 ounces.
 She came to the Draper Museum Raptor Experience from Ironside Bird Rescue here in Cody.
 In October 2015, Amelia caught her left wing in a barbed-wire fence near the Antelope Coal Mine outside of Gillette in northeastern Wyoming.
 She suffered a very bad cut on the wing, which was sutured in the hope that it would heal.
 Even if it had healed properly, the owl would never fly again, as the tendon in the wing was too severely damaged.